lammps/lammps/doc/src/write_data.rst

 sections for user-created per-atom properties from :doc:`fix property/atom <fix_property_atom>`.

-The *nolabelmap* and *types* keywords refer to label maps that may be defined for number atom types, bond types, angle types, etc.  Label maps can be defined in two ways, either by the :doc:`labelmap
-<labelmap>` command or in data files read by the :doc:`read_data
-<read_data>` command which have sections for Atom Type Labels, Bond
-Type Labels, Angle Type Labels, etc.  See the :doc:`Howto type labels
+The *nolabelmap* and *types* keywords refer to type labels that may be defined for numeric atom types, bond types, angle types, etc.  Only the default label map is written to data files.
+The default label map can be defined in two ways, either by the :doc:`labelmap <labelmap>` command or in data files read by the :doc:`read_data <read_data>` command which have sections for Atom Type Labels, Bond Type Labels, Angle Type Labels, etc.  See the :doc:`Howto type labels
 <Howto_type_labels>` doc page for the allowed syntax of type labels
 and a general discussion of how type labels can be used.

-Use of the *nolabelmap* keyword means that even if default type label maps exist for Atoms, Bonds, Angles, etc, they are not written to the data file.
+Use of the *nolabelmap* keyword means that even if the default type label map exists for Atoms, Bonds, Angles, etc., type labels are not written to the data file.
 By default, they are written if they exist.

-The *types* keyword determins how atom types, bond types, angle types, etc are written into these data file sections: Atoms, Bonds, Angles, etc.  The default is the *numeric* setting, even if type label maps exist.
-If the *labels" setting is used, type labels will be written to the data file, if the corresponding label map exists.
+The *types* keyword determines how atom types, bond types, angle types, etc are written into these data file sections: Atoms, Bonds, Angles, etc.  The default is the *numeric* setting, even if type label maps exist.
+If the *labels* setting is used, type labels will be written to the data file, if the corresponding label map exists.
 Note that when using *types labels*, the *nolabelmap* keyword cannot be used.

 The *pair* keyword lets you specify in what format the pair coefficient information is written into the data file.
 If the value